 Cultivating the next generation of conservation leaders…

-The Conservation Trust for North Carolina’s mission to connect people to the outdoors is carried out through our Emerging Leaders Program, comprised of the NC Youth Conservation Corps, CTNC AmeriCorps, Diversity in Conservation Internship Program, and the Future Leaders of Conservation advisory board.
+The Conservation Trust for North Carolina’s mission to connect people to the outdoors is carried out through our Emerging Leaders Program, comprised of the NC Youth Conservation Corps, CTNC AmeriCorps, and the Diversity in Conservation Internship Program.

 Our Emerging Leaders Program connects young people to the outdoors where they can establish a lifelong appreciation for the natural world and an understanding of the critical benefits that land and water conservation provides.
 These programs also connect young people to careers in conservation by creating pathways to academic studies, and paid positions within nonprofit organizations and government agencies.